Ship Canals are natural or artificial waterways that connect oceans, seas, rivers, or lakes to service ships and water transportation.

 Canals are an essential player in countries’ commerce and their bulk product transportation because of their role in reducing the time of product transportation and cutting the cost.
 Nowadays, canals are more prominent.
 Ships canals create a shortcut and avoid lengthy routes; they navigate ships by either connecting two bodies of waters or cities, provide inland cities with a direct shipping link to seas or oceans, and much more.

-Canals have existed for thousands of years; the following are the most notable thirteen ship canals.
+Canals have existed for thousands of years; the following are the most famous thirteen ship canals:

 1. Jing–Hang Grand Canal